 ARE THERE MORE FINANCIAL POCKETS TO THE REAL ESTATE INDUSTRY, SAVE MAX ANALYSIS TRENDS FOR 2021 he Canadian real estate market prices aren't just fast growing by local standards.
 They're growing fast by any given standard determined by any other country.
 This is mostly because of the influx of immigrants and the saturation of the big cities.
-Home sales recorded a quarter of a million listings available for sale.
-Most definitely there is a high demand and low supply to the start of the year.
-This will only play out in when we know the sales and price data as they populate this quarter of how many homes are available to buy in the months ahead.
-There was only 2.1 months of inventory on a national basis at the end of December 2020 - the lowest reading on record for this measure.
-At the local market level, 29 markets in Ontario were under one month of inventory at the end of December.
-Interesting highlights from 2020 real estate industry include:
+Home sales recorded over Canadian MLSSystems did scale up by 12.6% with a total number reaching to 500,000 for year 2020, a new annual record.
+This has been the new world record set in amidst the pandemic.